-Experience: Experience is an invaluable asset that any respected attorney will have, and it can have a major impact your settlement.
+Experience: Experience is an invaluable asset that any respected attorney will have, and it can have a major impact on the outcome of your injury case.
 The S.E.
 Farris Law Firm has more than 30 years of experience dealing with personal injury cases and insurance companies.
 We know the games, tricks, and disputes that insurance companies, including GEICO, try to use.
-We prepare every case for trial so that we are prepared if the insurance company refuses to offer a fair settlement.
-In our experience, because we are ready for trial, the insurance company is less likely to delay justice for our clients.
+We prepare every case for trial so that we are ready if the insurance company refuses to offer a fair settlement.
+In our experience, because we are willing to take cases to trial, the insurance company is less likely to delay justice for our clients.

 Reputation/Reviews: When choosing a law firm, reputation matters.
 Most insurance companies will recognize the reputation of your law firm or attorney.
 Some even rate the attorney’s diligence, experience, and background.

-In his almost thirty years of practicing law, Attorney Spencer E. Farris has worked tirelessly to become one of the most recognized personal injury attorneys in Missouri.
+In his almost thirty years of practicing law, Attorney Spencer E. Farris has worked tirelessly to become one of the most well regarded personal injury attorneys in Missouri.
 Some of his accomplishments include: